Paul Raven (footballer)

-Paul Duncan Raven (born 28 July 1970 in Salisbury, England) is a former professional footballer who played as a defender between 1987 and 2006.
+Paul Duncan Raven (born 28 July 1970) is a former professional footballer who played as a defender between 1987 and 2006.
 He notably played for West Bromwich Albion and Grimsby Town.

-Career
+Playing career

-Raven was added to the first-team squad at Doncaster Rovers in 1987.
+Raven was born in Salisbury, England.
+He added to the first-team squad at Doncaster Rovers in 1987.
 After his first season with Rovers, he moved to West Bromwich Albion.
 Raven played for Albion for the next eleven years, while also spending time on loan with former club Doncaster and Rotherham United.

 In July 2000, Raven joined Grimsby Town on a free transfer.
 Grimsby were managed by Alan Buckley for whom he had previously played at West Brom.
 Although Buckley was sacked eight weeks later, Raven played for three years at Blundell Park.

 In the summer of 2003, he joined Carlisle United along with fellow Grimsby player Steve Livingstone.
 During his time at Carlisle he scored once against York.
 After Carlisle, he played out the last two years of his career at Barrow.

 Coaching career

-Since 2012 Raven has been employed as an Executive in Education for the Professional Footballers' Association.
+Raven is employed as the Head of Personal Development for the Professional Footballers' Association.